 Arthrocentesis is used if you have no major history of TMJ but your jaws are locked.
-It’s a minor procedure that your dentist can do in his office.
-He’ll give you general anesthesia, then insert needles into the joint and wash it out.
-He may use a special tool to get rid of damaged tissue or dislodge a disc stuck in the joint, or to unstick the joint itself.
+It’s a minor procedure that your dentist can do in their office.
+They’ll give you general anesthesia, then insert needles into the joint and wash it out.
+They may use a special tool to get rid of damaged tissue or dislodge a disc stuck in the joint, or to unstick the joint itself.

-Arthroscopy is surgery done with an arthroscope.
+Arthroscopyis surgery done with an arthroscope.
 This special tool has a lens and a light on it.
 It lets your doctor see inside your joint.
 You’ll get general anesthesia, then the doctor will make a small cut in front of your ear and insert the tool.
-It’ll be hooked up to a video screen, so he can examine your joint and the area around it.
-He may remove inflamed tissue or realign the disc or joint.
+It’ll be hooked up to a video screen, so they can examine your joint and the area around it.
+They may remove inflamed tissue or realign the disc or joint.
 This type of surgery, known as minimally invasive, leaves a smaller scar, has fewer complications, and requires a shorter recovery time than a major operation.